Momentum gauge fields from curved momentum space through Kaluza-Klein reduction: Curved momentum space

 \section{Curved momentum space}

+The idea that geometry may depend on directions additionally to positions originally goes back to Riemann's famous habilitation dissertation \cite{Riemann:1854akd}.
+Mathematically, it was first developed by Finsler \cite{Finsler:1918aps} and Cartan \cite{Cartan:1934las} to be further expanded upon throughout the whole 20th century (for a comprehensive overview consult \cite{Miron:2001oas,Miron:2012pso}).

+It was Born who, under the impression of finding the symmetry of quantum mechanics under exchange of positions and momenta ($\hx\longleftrightarrow -\hp$), proposed to let momentum space be curved \cite{Born:1938ajs}.
+Indeed, it is the curvature of spacetime, and only spacetime, that breaks this symmetry, now dubbed Born reciprocity.
+This idea sparked a number of further works, namely by Gol'fand \cite{Golfand:1959osp,Golfand:1962lsu,Golfand:1963kas}, Tamm \cite{Tamm:1965lsg,Tamm:1972kie} as well as Batalin and Fradkin \cite{Batalin1989:jas,Batalin1989:lsc} which culminated in the theory of quantum groups by Drinfel'd \cite{Drinfeld:1988afs} and their physical application by Majid \cite{Drinfeld:1988afs,Majid:1988csh,Majid1990:kas,Majid:1991avf}.\footnote{Momentum-dependent gauge fields, in turn, are the Born reciprocals of ordinary gauge fields.
+Imposing Born reciprocity on the content of the universe (as Born did it for geometry) would thus make their existence a necessity.
+This will become even clearer in the present work where both the curved momentum space as well as the momentum-dependent gauge fields stem from the same higher, dimensional geometry.}

-It has been known for a some time that effects studied within the field of Quantum Gravity Phenomenology \cite{Amelino-Camelia:2008aez,Addazi:2021xuf} find their geometric counterpart in curved momentum space.
-In that vein, Lorentz invariance violating theories can be understood geometrically in terms of Finsler or Hamilton geometries \cite{Barcaroli:2015xda,Carmona:2019fwf,Carmona:2021gbg,Gubitosi:2021itz} (for the mathematical groundwork see \cite{Miron12}).
+It has been known for a some time that a number of models studied in Quantum Gravity Phenomenology \cite{Amelino-Camelia:2008aez,Addazi:2021xuf} find their geometric counterpart in curved momentum space.
+For instance, Lorentz invariance violating theories can be understood geometrically in terms of Finsler or Hamilton geometries \cite{Barcaroli:2015xda,Carmona:2019fwf,Carmona:2021gbg,Gubitosi:2021itz,Relancio:2022mia} (for the mathematical background see \cite{Miron:2012pso}).
 Similarly, Deformed Special Relativity \cite{Amelino-Camelia:2000stu,Magueijo:2001cr} is set on a de Sitter-shaped momentum space \cite{Kowalski-Glikman:2003qjp,Franchino-Vinas:2022fkh}.

-Recently, it has been shown that modified Heisenberg algebras follow a similar pattern \cite{Wagner:2021bqz,Wagner:2022dkc,Wagner:2022rjg,Singh:2021iqa}: Nonrelativistic single-particle theories exhibiting a generalized uncertainty principle as well as a noncommutative geometry can be mapped onto theories yielding nonrelativistic single-particle dynamics on curved momentum space.
+Recently, it has been shown that modified Heisenberg algebras follow a similar pattern \cite{Wagner:2021bqz,Wagner:2022dkc,Wagner:2022rjg,Singh:2021iqa}: Non-relativistic single-particle theories exhibiting a generalized uncertainty principle as well as a noncommutative geometry can be mapped onto theories yielding non-relativistic single-particle dynamics on curved momentum space.
+Here, the concept of curved momentum space refers to the theory of generalized Hamilton spaces (see \cite{Miron:2012pso,Wagner:2022rjg} for more information).